RichieOrito/great-quote/README.md

 + [Further help](#further-help)

 ## Description
-<p>This is Quote Web Application.Where users can see various quotes , delete and post thier own quotes, Upvote or downvote a quote and to see the number of upvotes and number of downvotes for each quote.</p>
+<p>This is Quote Web Application.Where users can see various quotes , delete and post thier own quotes, Upvote or downvote a quote and to see the number of upvotes and number of downvotes for each quote.
+A user can also strike through a quote to highlight it as read.</p>

 ## Installation